-- Tell your doctor if you have heart, liver, bowel, bladder, prostate or eye (e.g. glaucoma) problems. - Tell your doctor if you have diabetes, Parkinson's disease, have ever had a seizure, blood clot, stroke or 'ministroke', or if you have experienced strange body movements with another medicine. - Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding. - Your doctor may do a heart test (ECG) before you start and while you are taking haloperidol.
+- Tell your doctor if you have heart, liver, bowel, bladder, prostate or eye (e.g. glaucoma) problems. - Tell your doctor if you have diabetes, Parkinson's disease, have ever had a seizure, blood clot, stroke or 'mini-stroke', or if you have experienced strange body movements with another medicine. - Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding. - Your doctor may do a heart test (ECG) before you start and while you are taking haloperidol.

-How is it given?
+How should you take it?